 My artwork has been featured in a number of local and national juried exhibitions at galleries including: Saint Louis Artists Guild; Art Saint Louis, Webster Arts Center, Soulard Art Market, and Des Peres Hospital

 Born and raised in Detroit, Michigan, Bob spent many summers in art programs at the Detroit Art Museum.
 He enlisted in the Air Force after high school graduation and served as base photographer in Okinawa during the 50s.

 Bob became a staff photographer for the major daily newspaper, The St. Louis Globe-Democrat in the seventies.
 When the unions went on strike in 1973, he rallied several Globe writers to launch Concert-News, the World of Rock Newspaper.
 Over the next seven years, he photographed national and international recording stars, including Paul McCarthy, the Rolling Stones, Pink Floyd, Nektar, Judas Priest and Black Sabbath.

-In February of 1996, he launched the Saint Louis Front Page The St. Louis Fine Restaurant Guide, St. Louis Hotels Guide and St. Louis Attractions and Southwest Illinois News soon followed.
+In February of 1996, he launched the Saint Louis Front Page, St. Louis Fine Restaurant Guide, St. Louis Hotels Guide and St. Louis Attractions.
+Southwest Illinois News soon followed.

 Bob's fine art photography is part of collections at Hilton St. Louis at the Ballpark, the Thomas F. Eagleton Courthouse, the License Collector's Office at Saint Louis City Hall, the Old Spaghetti Factory on Laclede's Landing, Grafica Fine Art Gallery, as well as corporate and individuals through the country.